junaidatique/clean-plus-architecture/README.md

 By default, Laravel ships with Model-View-Controller (MVC) architecture.
 MVC architecture is a widely adopted design pattern in web development.

 ## MVC Components
-This architecture has 3 componenets
+This architecture has 3 components

 ### Model: Managing Data and Business Logic
 The Model represents the data and business logic of an application.
 The Model is responsible for interacting with the database and encapsulating data-related operations.